panchiniak/proc-stuff/README.md

 12. Check access to admin/content/procs.

+13. Review the "_entity_access: 'proc.view'" for '/proc/{proc}/details'.

+14. Review the usage of ProcAccessControlHandler::checkAccess().
+View, update and delete parameters must be passed with the route entry.

 *General improvements*

 1. Improve setMetadataMessage.
 It has too many arguments.
 Some can be put toghether as values of an array.